tendermint/tendermint/docs/nodes/logging.md

   "submodules": `wal` (write-ahead logging) for ensuring data integrity and `replay` to replay blocks and messages on recovery from a crash.
-- `events` Simple event notification system.
-The list of events can be found [here](https://github.com/tendermint/tendermint/blob/master/types/events.go).
+  [here](https://github.com/tendermint/tendermint/blob/master/types/events.go).
   You can subscribe to them by calling `subscribe` RPC method.
 Refer to [RPC docs](./rpc.md) for additional information.